The number of N-1/mix minus returns is determined by the configuration.

 In the example that follows, there are three conference members: Mic 01 (the host), Mic 02 (a studio guest) and Codec 1 (a phone-in guest).

 If you open the Mic 1 (host) fader, the source goes on-air.
-The Conf key turns full green, to indicate that this source is in "Conf prepare", and the source's N-1 is switched back to a programme mix minus.
+The Conf key turns full green, to indicate that this source is in "Conf prepare", and the source's N-1 return is switched back to a programme mix minus.
 The other two sources remain in "Conf audio".
 This allows the studio and phone-in guest to continue their off-air conversation.
-At any time you can close the Mic 1 fader so that the host can rejoin the off-air conference.
+At any time you can close the Mic 1 fader so that the host can re-join the off-air conference.

 At any time you can remove a source from the conference by deselecting its Conf key.
-The key turns dim white and the source's N-1 switches back to a programme mix minus.
+The key turns dim white and the source's N-1 return switches back to a programme mix minus.